WGLab/CancerVar/docs/readme.md

 ## Reference

 - Quan Li, Zilin Ren, Kajia Cao, Marilyn M. Li, Yunyun Zhou and Kai Wang.
 CancerVar: an Artificial Intelligence empowered platform for clinical interpretation of somatic mutations in cancer.
+(Under Review,2022)[BioRxiv](https://doi.org/10.1101/2020.10.06.323162)

 - Li MM, Datto M, Duncavage EJ, Kulkarni S, Lindeman NI, Roy S, Tsimberidou AM, Vnencak-Jones CL, Wolff DJ, Younes A, Nikiforova MN.
 Standards and Guidelines for the Interpretation and Reporting of Sequence Variants in Cancer: A Joint Consensus Recommendation of the Association for Molecular Pathology, American Society of Clinical Oncology, and College of American Pathologists.